Kojobo/CreativePortfolio/content/portfolio/1w_bankruptcy.md

 draft: false
 image: img/portfolio/bank/bank_port_profile.PNG
 showonlyimage: false
-title: Liquidation Nation
+title: Bankruptcy Report Remake
 weight: 1
 ---

-An updated report on Chapter 7 Bankruptcy in the US from 2001-2018
+I recreated an old report on Chapter 7 Bankruptcy using data from the Department of Justice.
 <!--more-->

 ## Background on the Project

 While doing research for my "Debtor-Creditor Law" class, I came across a large bankruptcy dataset on the Department of Justice's website.
-This dataset had information on every Chapter 7 asset case that had closed between 2000 and the present day.
-In total, the dataset spanned nearly two decades and contained information on just under 1 million cases.
+This dataset contained detailed information on every Chapter 7 asset case that had closed since 2001.
+Essentially, the dataset included every asset case that had closed during the 21st century, totalling just under 1 million cases.

-In addition to the data, there was also a report published by the DOJ that provided a summary of bankruptcy in the US from 1994 - 2000.
+In addition to the data, I also found a report that provided a summary of bankruptcy from 1994 - 2000.

-[The original report](https://www.justice.gov/ust/eo/private_trustee/library/chapter07/docs/assetcases/Publicat.pdf) was nearly 50 pages long and had dozens of charts, some of which are shown below.
+[The original report](https://www.justice.gov/ust/eo/private_trustee/library/chapter07/docs/assetcases/Publicat.pdf), published by the DOJ in 2001, had dozens of charts, some of which are shown below.

 <img src="/portfolio/1w_bankruptcy_files/og_report_grid.PNG" alt="Charts from the original 2001 report" width="600px" height="600px"/>

-The DOJ has not published a similar report since 2001, and I wanted to see if I could use the data I found, along with what I recently learned using R programming, to recreate the same report.
+The DOJ has not published a similar report since 2001, and I wanted to see if I could use the data I found and my skills in R programming to recreate the report.

 Here are the goals I had for this project: